HackTheBox — Dancing

 terminal output

-• IPC$ — used for inter-process communication; sometimes useful for further enumeration but not a file share
+• IPC$ — Used for inter-process communication and named pipes.
+Useful for RPC enumeration, but not a file store.

 Foothold